Functions

 </body>

-What if you need to pass arguments to a function?
-Easy, add them as additional arguments (the first argument will always be the name of the function to call):
+To pass arguments to a function, add them as additional arguments after the function name:

 {# single.twig #}